State Route 9

 Thomas Landing Road angles SR 9 northeast to Thomas Corner Road and two additional subdivisions.
 The state route becomes rural again northeast along Silver Run Road to cross the Appoquinimink River to Augustine Wildlife Area.
 Progressing north, SR 9 makes several turns to reach Augustine Beach and Port Penn off the Delaware River.

 SR 9 dog legs through Port Penn and advances north along Augustine Wildlife Area to the Reedy Point Bridge over the C & D Canal and Fort Dupont State Park.
-Lowering onto 5th Street, SR 9 passes through Downtown Delaware City and curves west to meet SR 72 at River Road.
+Lowering onto 5th Street at a roundabout, SR 9 passes through Downtown Delaware City and curves west to meet SR 72 at River Road.
 River Road leads the state route north through the Delaware City Refinery complex to wetland areas surrounding Red Lion Creek.

 River Road mirrors the course of the Delaware River northeast by Bayview Manor, Llangollen Estates and several other subdivisions.
 An industrial area precedes a low lying stretch across Army Creek, which brings SR 9 onto 7th Street into the city of New Castle.
 Washington Street angles SR 9 northwest to the joint termini of SR 141 (Basin Road) and SR 273 (Frenchtown Road).
 Delaware Street turns SR 9 east back to its former alignment on 6th Street.